Editor's note: Due to remaining closures and precautions in Texas, many of these Memorial Day events have been canceled or postponed this year.

-Memorial Day weekend marks the beginning of summer in most people's minds, but across the state of Texas it's already been hot for weeks, and Memorial Day marks the start of a series of events, festivals, and activities that get Texans (and tourists) in the mood for summer.
+Memorial Day weekend marks the unofficial beginning of summer in most places in America, but across the state of Texas, it's already been hot for weeks.
+That said, Memorial Day marks the start of a series of events, festivals, and activities that get Texans (and tourists) in the mood for the summer season.

 With Cajun food and music amid the rolling hills of the Texas Hill Country, the Fredericksburg Crawfish Festival helps usher in summer the right way.
-Besides the typical Cajun fare, there will also be plenty of the German food that Fredericksburg is famous for on hand, carnival rides, live entertainment, and a number of local vendors.
+Besides the typical Cajun fare, there is plenty of the German food by local vendors that Fredericksburg is famous for on hand, plus carnival rides, live entertainment.
 Sponsored by the Fredericksburg Jaycees and held at the Marktplatz, this celebration is a great way to kick off your summer with a full stomach.

-The Cowboy Capital of Texas, Bandera, earned its name by being one of the staging areas for the last great cattle drives of the late 1800s and will celebrate Memorial Day this year in typical cowboy fashion: with a rodeo.
+Bandera, the Cowboy Capital of Texas, earned its nickname by being one of the staging areas for the last great cattle drives of the late 1800s and celebrates Memorial Day each year in typical cowboy fashion: with a rodeo.
 The Cowboy Capital Pro Rodeo is three days of rodeo action and live music, and guests can also take the time to enjoy a weekend picnic or tour through some of the historic buildings that populate this small town.

 Having run continuously since 1972, the Kerrville Folk Festival is the longest-running festival of its type in North America.
 Lasting 18 days, the festival features over 100 songwriters, concerts, arts and crafts, kids' concerts, and tons of dancing.
-Also, consider stopping by the Texas Hill Country Wine and Brew Festival or the Texas Masters of Fine Art and Craft Show if you're more a fan of higher-class celebrations.
+Also, consider stopping by the Texas Hill Country Wine and Brew Festival or the Texas Masters of Fine Art and Craft Show.

 Summer is the time for amusement parks, and San Antonio is home to Six Flags Fiesta Texas, SeaWorld San Antonio, Splashtown San Antonio, and the San Antonio Zoo, each of which features special Memorial Day pricing and events.